ZHZisZZ/modpo/README.md

 This repo includes a reference implementation of MODPO, an algorithm that extends Direct Preference Optimization (DPO) for multiple alignment objectives with minimal overheads, as described in the paper [Beyond One-Preference-Fits-All Alignment: Multi-Objective Direct Preference Optimization](https://arxiv.org/pdf/2310.03708.pdf).

-## MODPO adapts DPO for multiple objective with two lines of codes
+## MODPO adapts DPO for multiple objectives with two extra lines of codes

-You can find the MODPO loss in [modpo_trainer.py#L132](https://github.com/ZHZisZZ/modpo/blob/main/src/trainer/modpo_trainer.py#L132), and the DPO loss is in [dpo_trainer.py#L415](https://github.com/ZHZisZZ/modpo/blob/main/src/trainer/dpo_trainer.py#L415).
-The main difference is that MODPO includes an extra margin to makes sure that the language model is steered by more than one objective.
+The MODPO loss function is shown in [modpo_trainer.py#L142](https://github.com/ZHZisZZ/modpo/blob/main/src/trainer/modpo_trainer.py#L142) while the DPO loss function is shown in [dpo_trainer.py#L413](https://github.com/ZHZisZZ/modpo/blob/main/src/trainer/dpo_trainer.py#L413).
+MODPO differs in that it includes [an extra margin](https://github.com/ZHZisZZ/modpo/blob/main/src/trainer/modpo_trainer.py#L151-L152) to make sure that the language model is steered by more than one objective.

 ## Installation